erroronline1/caro/readme.md

 * *supervisors* having access to assigned organizational unit content only
 * *groups* not having access to recording

-There is as SQLQUERY class handling
+There is an SQLQUERY class handling
 * database connections
 * query preparation
 * masking user input (avoiding injections)
 * support of chunkifying queries for improved performance

 Using these methods is mandatory.
 If preprocessing statements, dynamic values must be prepared with driver-side quoting to inhibit injections. (./api/_sqlinterface.php)

+There is a SHARED class handling
+* inter-module used search and filter operations
+* inter-module used document and record handling

 Helper modules start with _, only endpoints do not.
 Helper modules are supposed to work without being reliant on other modules and expected formatted output. _shared.php is an exception.